yaokel25/SeniorSeminarYao/README.md

 • int seminar1ID, int seminar2ID, …

-make a list for people that still need to go to first session loop through everyone choices and get the 5 most most requested seminars for most requested seminar: while seminar is not full: for(every’s first choice): if(their choice is that seminar): register that person for the seminar for session 1 add seminar ID to that person’s list remove person from first session list remove seminar from person’s preference list
+make a list for people that still need to go to first session (make copy of arrayList of students) loop through everyone choices and get the 5 most most requested seminars (array of int seminarID) for most requested seminar: while seminar is not full (seminar arrayList): for(every’s first choice): if(their choice is that seminar): register that person for the seminar for session 1 add seminar ID to that person’s list (add to student arryaList) remove person from first session list (remove from copy of arrayList of students) remove seminar from person’s preference list (remove from arrayList of students)

 repeat for top 5 choices for every student (as long as seminar is not full)